platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 ## Handling Apex domains

-Some registrars only allow A records for apex domains.
+Some registrars don't allow CNAME records for [apex domains](#what-is-an-apex-domain).
-This is the so-called [CNAME-on-apex-domain-limitation](#why-are-cname-records-problematic).
+This is the so-called [CNAME-on-apex-domain-limitation](#why-are-CNAME-records-problematic).

 That means that `example.com` can only point to an IP address like `192.0.2.1` (A record) and can't point to another domain (or subdomain) like `www.example.com` (CNAME record).

-Make sure that your registrar supports CNAME (or similar dynamic redirect) records on apex domains before registering your domain name with them.
+Check your registrar's documentation to make sure that CNAME record on apex domains are supported.

-If you are using a registrar that doesn't support dynamic apex domains then you aren't able to directly use {{<variable "YOUR_DOMAIN" >}} with Platform.sh, and can only use a subdomain like `www.`{{<variable "YOUR_DOMAIN" >}}.
+If your registrar supports these, follow the [step-by-step guide](../steps/_index.md).

-There are a number of ways of handling the CNAME-on-apex-domain-limitation.
+If your registrar doesn't support these, there are a number of ways of handling the CNAME-on-apex-domain-limitation.

 The recommended approach is to use custom records.

+If you are using a registrar that doesn't support either CNAME record on apex domains or custom records, then you aren't able to directly use {{<variable "YOUR_DOMAIN" >}} with Platform.sh, and can only use a subdomain like `www.`{{<variable "YOUR_DOMAIN" >}}.

 {{< codetabs >}}